wsavoiehahn/tt/README.md

 1. **Clone the repository:**

 2. **Create a .env file:**
-   Inside the root directory of the project folder copy the template below and fill in the required values:
+   Inside the root directory of the project folder copy the template below and fill in the required values (note some values will become clear later in the instructions):
    ```
    # OpenAI API credentials
    OPENAI_API_KEY=your_openai_api_key